Design of the FAT file system: VFAT long file names

+If the position of the LFN's last character is not at a directory entry boundary (13, 26, 39, ...), then a 0x0000 terminator is added in the next character position.
+Then, if that terminator is also not at the boundary, remaining character positions are filled with 0xFFFF.
+No directory entry containing a lone terminator will exist.

 LFN entries use the following format:

 If there are multiple LFN entries required to represent a file name, the entry representing the end of the filename comes first.
 The sequence number of this entry has bit 6 (0x40) set to represent that it is the last logical LFN entry, and it has the highest sequence number.
 The sequence number decreases in the following entries.
 The entry representing the start of the filename has sequence number 1.
 A value of 0xE5 is used to indicate that the entry is deleted.

 On FAT12 and FAT16 volumes, testing for the values at 0x1A to be zero and at 0x1C to be non-zero can be used to distinguish between VFAT LFNs and pending delete files under DELWATCH.

 For example, a filename like "File with very long filename.ext" would be formatted like this:

 A checksum also allows verification of whether a long file name matches the 8.3 name; such a mismatch could occur if a file was deleted and re-created using DOS in the same directory position.
 The checksum is calculated using the algorithm below. (pFCBName is a pointer to the name as it appears in a regular directory entry, i.e. the first eight characters are the filename, and the last three are the extension.
 The dot is implicit.
 Any unused space in the filename is padded with space characters (ASCII 0x20).
 For example, "Readme.txt" would be "README␠␠TXT".)